anotherliam/lottoapp/readme.md

 This App has only been tested on Android, as I do not own a Mac or an iPhone.
 I don't see any reason why it wouldn't work on iOS, as I don't believe im using any platform specific code.
+Its written in Typescript, and uses Jest for Testing.
+@emotion/native styled components are used for component styling. react-native-image-picker is used for accessing the camera (A 'Profile' image can be added by pressing the + in the top right corner)

 ## Running
 Once React Native is set up: